 NGINX tests and verifies that NGINX Plus operates correctly when it is run on a FIPS‑enabled OS that is running in FIPS mode.
 NGINX cannot make similar statements for NGINX Open Source, particularly for third‑party builds or when third‑party modules that implement their own crypto functions are involved.
 There are many pitfalls in building and validating a FIPS‑compliant solution using open source tools.
 Depending on your organization’s security policies, compiling and maintaining the code can be challenging or even impossible.
 You also run the risk of introducing a directive that can prevent FIPS certification – for example, enabling TLS 1.0 or introducing a deprecated cypher stack such as 3DES.

-Finally, with some operating systems, compiling NGINX Open Source so that it operates correctly in FIPS mode requires dependencies beyond those for NGINX itself, which we therefore cannot document and might have unintended consequences.
+Finally, with some operating systems, compiling NGINX Open Source so that it operates correctly in FIPS mode requires dependencies beyond those for NGINX itself, which we therefore cannot document and which might have unintended consequences.
 Please review the guidance provided by your organization’s security and compliance groups to make sure that the solutions you are working with meet their requirements.

 Of course, there are more differences between NGINX Plus and NGINX Open Source than just how easy it is to achieve compliance with FIPS 140-2.
 Explore the differences and see if NGINX Plus is right for your organization.